tonywu6/pyright-pybind11/README.md

 corresponding source on the filesystem (the entire `calculator` package is in a single `.so` file).

-Here Pyright warns about not being able to resolve it from source, but MyPy does not.
+Here, Pyright warns about not being able to resolve it from source, but MyPy does not.
 Notice also that Pyright still reports the type error correctly thanks to our type stubs.